af-unipro/specsavers_connect_docker/README.md

 * Obtain docker repo creds for ssuatdockerreg.theuniprogroup.com from DevOps
 * Clone the https://github.com/TheUniproGroup/specsavers_connect repo and checkout the latest release (i.e. git checkout release-v3.0)

+#### Optionals

+* If running docker toolkit and cygwin, you may want to consider migrating to https://github.com/tiangolo/babun-docker as I found issues ssh-ing in via cygwin.

 ### Installation

 1. Clone this repo cd into it